IS-UMK/Slaviature/linux/README.md

    ```bash
    grep 'grp.*toggle' /usr/share/X11/xkb/rules/base.lst
    ```

+5. The keyboard layout toggle option using *setxkbmap* with the `-option` flag may not work correctly under GNOME.
+In this case, you can use the script *changeLayout.sh*, place it, for example, in `/usr/local/bin`, and assign a convenient keyboard shortcut to it.

 ## Additional options and configuration

 If you're using a different tool than setxkbmap, such as a graphical layout